Between 1998 and 2018, Keith Raniere ran the NXIVM sex cult as his own personal flytrap for vulnerable young women.

 Before Keith Raniere reinvented himself as “Vanguard” for his indoctrinated devotees, the NXIVM cult leader was born on Aug.
 26, 1960 in Brooklyn, New York.
 His parents separated when he was very young, and his mother was reportedly an alcoholic.

 He was just about 10 years old and enrolled in a Waldorf school when he learned a lesson in power dynamics that he’d later refine and employ at NXIVM.
-A classmate recalled sharing some “compromising” information about her sister with Raniere — which he immediately exploited.
+A classmate recalled sharing some “compromising” information about her sister with Raniere — information that he immediately exploited.

 “You know, it’s like I have this little bottle of poison I can hold over your head,” he told her.
 “I just don’t think your parents or your sister would be very happy if I told them.”

-She claimed Raniere “would call me sometimes and say, ‘Little bottles, little bottles'” as a firm reminder that he was in control of the situation.
+She claimed Raniere “would call me sometimes and say, ‘Little bottles, little bottles,'” as a firm reminder that he was the one in control of the situation.

-It was later reported that Isaac Asimov’s Second Foundation, which contains a fair amount of mind games, was a huge inspiration for NXIVM’s inner workings.
+It was later reported that Isaac Asimov’s Second Foundation, which contains a fair amount of mind games, was a huge inspiration for Raniere when it came to NXIVM’s inner workings.
 Raniere read the book at age 12, after which his manipulative tendencies apparently only grew stronger.

-His former partner Barbara Bouchey later recounted a story that Raniere’s father told her that dates back to when Raniere was 13:
+His former partner Barbara Bouchey later recounted a story that Raniere’s father told her that dates back to when Raniere was just 13 years old:

 “Dozens of young girls were calling the house and [Raniere’s mother] was overhearing his conversations with them where he was telling every single woman, every single girl the same thing: ‘I love you.
 You’re the special one.
 You’re the important one in my life and I love you.'”